Nuevicsu-Tech/Rapt-learning-WebApp/README.md

-# Rapt 'N Rel
+# Rapt Learning

-Rapt 'N Rel is an open-source programming education web application that provides a fun and interactive way for users to learn programming concepts.
+Rapt Learning is an open-source programming education web application that provides a fun and interactive way for users to learn programming concepts.

 ## Features

-Rapt 'N Rel includes the following features:
+Rapt Learning includes the following features:

 - Interactive coding challenges: Users can practice coding in a fun and engaging way through interactive challenges.
-- Comprehensive curriculum: Rapt 'N Rel offers a comprehensive curriculum covering a variety of programming languages and topics.
+- Comprehensive curriculum: Rapt Learning offers a comprehensive curriculum covering a variety of programming languages and topics.
-- Community-driven: Users can create and share their own coding challenges and contribute to the Rapt 'N Rel community.
+- Community-driven: Users can create and share their own coding challenges and contribute to the Rapt Learning community.
-- Personalized learning: Rapt 'N Rel adapts to the user's learning style and pace, providing a personalized learning experience.
+- Personalized learning: Rapt Learning adapts to the user's learning style and pace, providing a personalized learning experience.

 ## Getting Started